-At such times, the forests can offer us surprisingly simple ways to control the commotion in our head and turn a storm of thoughts into a gentle breeze.
-In this article, we introduce you to the concept of forest mediation and offer some interesting examples to help you find your calm.
+The forests can offer us surprisingly simple paths to control the commotion in our head and turn a storm of thoughts into a gentle breeze.
+In this article, we introduce you to the concept of forest mediation and offer some interesting examples to help you create calm.

 What is Forest Meditation ?